• Skip to main content

 Analysts typically work hand in hand with a relationship manager and are responsible for underwriting prospective loans.
 This involves gathering financial statements, tax returns, building proforma cashflow projections, valuing properties, and writing an internal credit memo, which is a document used to determine the feasibility of the loan.

-The types of loans a bank is involved with is varied and provide lenders with broad exposure to deals.
-Types of loans include construction loans, acquisitions, value-add re-positioning, bridge loans, land, development, homebuilder lines of credit for lot development and construction, and more.
+The types of loans a bank is involved with are varied and provide lenders with broad exposure to deals.
+Types of loans include construction loans, acquisitions, value-add re-positioning, bridge loans, land, development, home builder lines of credit for lot development and construction, and more.

 Commercial Real Estate Development

-Commercial real estate development is comprised of many activities, ranging from the renovation and re-lease of existing buildings to the acquisition of raw land and the sale of improved parcels to others.
+Commercial real estate development consists of many activities, ranging from the renovation and re-lease of existing buildings to the acquisition of raw land and the sale of improved parcels to others.
 Developers range from small local individuals or firms to large national companies like Forest City or Hines.

-Developers are involved in all parts of the commercial real estate industry, and deal with design, construction, regulatory approvals, financing, investment analysis, brokerage, leasing, etc. Often smaller developers will outsource many related activities such as brokerage, leasing, or construction.
+Developers are involved in all parts of the commercial real estate industry, and deal with design, construction, regulatory approvals, financing, investment analysis, brokerage, leasing, etc. Smaller developers will often outsource many related activities such as brokerage, leasing, or construction.
 However, some larger developers handle these activities in-house in an effort to create a more efficient operation.

 Institutional Investors